frirasyidi/frirasyidi.github.io/_posts/2020_and_before/2019-05-03-mrt-jakarta-experience-evaluation.md

 Despite the friendly and helpful staffs, we found that there are several other areas that still need improvements which gets us to the next point:

-## 3 main issues: the walk, the ticketing, and the wayfinding
+## 3 main issues: the walk, the ticketing, and the way-finding

 We keep having problems in navigating our way throughout our experience with MRT.